fin-ger/building-a-distributed-wamp-router/paper/paper.md

 # Future Work

 It is planned to continue the development of the Autobahnkreuz routing application.
-The development will focus on fixing the availability issue described in this work and completing the WAMP base profile by supporting remote procedure call routing.
+The development will focus on fixing the avail1ability issue described in this work and completing the WAMP base profile by supporting remote procedure call routing.
 Additionally, the connection management algorithms of the `simple-raft-node` library can be moved to a new library, making the reuse of this code easier in other projects.

 For real-world applications, the WAMP specification includes extensions to the protocol which introduce new mechanisms and APIs besides the publish/subscribe and remote procedure call messaging patterns.
 This makes the existing routing applications very complex and hard to maintain.
 To counteract this, all extensions to the base WAMP profile can be implemented as plugins to the router.
 A plugin API for a distributed application where the plugins have to manage their state over multiple machines can be designed as a follow-up work.
 Autobahnkreuz would then be capable of serving subsets of the advanced WAMP profile on demand.
 This is especially beneficial for a distributed routing application as only the state of WAMP features which the user is actually using must to be synchronized between router replicas.
 This can lower the amount of data that is synchronized in the cluster for a specific micro-service application.